 c.
 Assess the severity of hazards that cannot be eliminated or avoided.
 Severity, defined as the result or outcome of a hazardous incident, is expressed by the degree of injury or illness (including death), loss of or damage to equipment or property, environmental damage, or other mission-impairing factors (such as unfavorable publicity or loss of combat power).

 d.
-Taking into account both the probability and severity of a hazard, determine the associated risk level (extremely high, high, moderate, or low).
-Table C-3 summarizes the four risk levels.
+Take into account both the probability and severity of a hazard and determine the associated risk level (extremely high, high, moderate, or low).
+Table B-3 summarizes the four risk levels.

 e.
 Based on the factors of hazard assessment (probability, severity, and risk level, as well as the operational factors unique to the situation), complete risk management worksheet.
-(Figure C-1 shows an example of a completed risk management worksheet.)
+(Refer to Figure B-1, for an example of a completed risk management worksheet.)

-Table C-3.
+Table B-3.
 Risk levels and impact on mission execution.

 Step 3 consists of two substeps: develop controls and make risk decisions.
-This step is done during the COA development, COA analysis, COA comparison, and COA approval of the military decision-making processMDMP.
+This step is done when making a tentative plan (COA development, COA analysis, COA comparison, and COA approval) during the troop-leading procedures.

 a.
 Develop Controls.
 Controls are the procedures and considerations the unit uses to eliminate hazards or reduce their risk.
 After assessing each hazard, develop one or more controls that will either eliminate the hazard or reduce the risk (probability, severity, or both) of potential hazardous incidents.
 When developing controls, consider the reason for the hazard, not just the hazard itself.